 MIMO (Multiple In Multiple Out) is the use of more than one antenna to increase signal performance.
 All LTE devices internally have at least two antennas to take advantage of this technology.
 This antenna is designed with two antennas inside it's panel case, and then had two plugs that can go directly into a device with TS-9 ports (typically used on mobile hotspots like JetPacks and MiFis).

-You can mount by sitting on a desk or other flat surface, or with the included suction cups to a window most closely facing the cellular tower you're connected to, or use the included clips to attach to the screen of a laptop.
+You can mount this antenna by sitting it on a desk or other flat surface, or with the included suction cups to a window most closely facing the cellular tower you're connected to, or by using the included clips to attach to the screen of a laptop.
 No tricky roof installation needed.
 It's portable and rated for indoor use.

 - Cable Type & Length: 6.5' long cable

 - 7-27-2TS9: 2x TS-9 connectors, SMA adapters included (the model for hotspots)

 - 7-27-2SP: SMA connectors (no adapters included)